joelawrence121/chapi/README.md

 ## Setup
 1. Clone the repository.
+2. Ensure you have an instance of MySQL configured and running.
-2. Setup and run [chess-jenny](https://github.com/joelawrence121/chess-jenny) to populate database.
+3. Setup and run [chess-jenny](https://github.com/joelawrence121/chess-jenny) to populate database.
-3. Copy your config.ini file from chess-jenny to the root directory.
+4. Copy your config.ini file from chess-jenny to the root directory.
 ```
 [DB_CREDENTIALS]
 host=localhost